STANLEY KUBRICK'S A CLOCKWORK ORANGE

 84 MS Alex and his Droogs.
 (15:05)

 Dim blows a raspberry in contemptuous disrespect.
 Alex, experiencing his own joy over this music, rather than feeling a radiant brotherhood as expressed in the song, slaps Dim's thigh hard with his cane provoking a surprised scream from him.
 Dim brushes Alex's cane away, leaning over in anguish, and Alex, never breaking his gaze from the songbird, nods and lifts his drink to her in a toast.

 85 CU The Singer.
 (15:11)

-The singer stares back with a seemingly befuddled expression, but there is very little in her expression to judge its meaning precisely, her mouth frozen in an open half-smile, her gaze almost blankly unwavering as she stares back at Alex.
+The singer stares back with a seemingly befuddled expression, but there is very little to judge its meaning precisely, her mouth frozen in an open half-smile, her gaze almost blankly unwavering as she returns Alex's gaze.

 86 MS Alex and his Droogs.
 (15:12)